wp-plugins/tdo-mini-forms/Readme.txt

 * v0.6 had an incompatibility issue with the "Bad Behaviour" Wordpress plugin.
 This has not been confirmed with v0.7+.
 * It has been found that there is some incompatibility with v0.8 and the WP-Email plugin.
 I haven't tracked it down yet, but on my recent tests, it seemed to be playing nice with v0.9.
 Any info on this issue would be greated appreciated.
-* Sometimes, on first login, the "Your Submissions" page displays an error about headers already sent, however the form still works and subsequent loads of the page do not reveal this error.
-I have not reproduced this locally yet so I haven't got to the core of the issue yet.
 * If you deactivate the plugin at a later date, links to uploaded files will break (as they use a wrapper in the plugin).
+However with v0.9.3, you can set an option in the "Upload Files" widget to use direct links instead of the wrapper.
+* Uploading a bmp image with attachment and thumbnail options turns on causes an error.
+Wordpress does not support bitmaps for thumbnail generation.

 == Version History ==